-Allow the nanny to schedule her own desired vacation time.
+Allow the nanny to schedule their own desired vacation time.

 Pay a higher rate for flexibility in hours, teaching a second language, and heavy housecleaning.

-Pay appropriately The average hourly pay rate is $15.93/hour for 1 child, $17.33 for 2 children and $17.34 for 3 children, adjusted based on experience and tenure.
+Pay appropriately The average hourly pay rate is $21.86/hour for 1 child, $23.80 for 2 children and $24.53 for 3 children (based on 2022 data).
+Adjust based on experience and tenure.
 (Nanny share costs are higher.
 See here for details).

 Guarantee a certain pay amount regardless of hours worked.
-This allows the nanny to budget her income accordingly.
+This allows the nanny to budget their income accordingly.

 Pay a nanny on the books; it is legally required and helps both the employer and employee.

 We agreed that the nanny gets 2 weeks vacation.
 However, we are going on vacation for 3 weeks.
-Should I pay her when she’s not working?
+Should I pay them when they're not working?

 Since it’s not the nanny’s choice not to work, pay your nanny.
 The majority of respondents pay their nanny when they are on vacation, come home early, or have family/friends who take over during the nanny’s normal hours.
 If you make arrangements before hiring, consider an overnight or extra date night as a swap out for extra time off.